DOWNTOWN FARMERS MARKET GOVERNANCE AND MANAGEMENT

 B. FARMER: Value Added Farm Foods:

-- Fresh foods that have been prepared or processed to permanently change their state or enhanced the value of the raw commodity, where the majority of ingredients are grown and produced by the vendor.
-Includes products such as preserves, jams and jellies, cider, syrups, salsas, smoked meats or fish, dried fruit, herbs, teas, flours, baked goods, salad dressings, wine, beer, and oils (see addendum I (one) to the Farmer/Processor application for wine & beer).
+Fresh foods that have been prepared or processed to permanently change their state or enhance the value of the raw commodity, where the majority of ingredients are grown and produced by the vendor.
+Includes products such as preserves, jams and jellies, cider, syrups, salsas, smoked meats or fish, dried fruit, herbs, teas, flours, baked goods, salad dressings, oils, wine, beer (see addendum 1 to the Farmer/Processor application for wine & beer).
 Products in this category must have been cooked, canned, baked, preserved, dried, infused or otherwise treated by the vendor selling it or have been directly managed by the vendor.

 C. PROCESSOR: Processed Foods: